Call Off The Calvary: "Watchmen" Season 2 Doesn't Happen | The latest hip hop news, music and media - Mag Viral News

 Many people would agree that the last season of Game of Thrones left a very bad taste in the mouth of millions of loyal viewers.
-But just when it looked like HBO was on the way to redemption with the surprise hit of a new series, Watchmen.
+But just when it looked like HBO was on the way to redemption with the surprise hit of a new series, Watchmen, it is reported that a second season is not in sight.

 W. T. F?!?!?